Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 The method `getCurrentState()` returns the current status of SDK.
 Valid values are available via constant object `SDK.SDKState`:

-- `ACTIVE` SDK is connected to agent and capturing data.
+- `ACTIVE` SDK is connected to OneAgent and capturing data.
-- `TEMPORARILY_INACTIVE` SDK is connected to agent, but capturing is disabled.
-In this state, SDK user can skip creating SDK transactions and save CPU time.
-SDK state should be checked regularly as it may change at every point of time.
+- `TEMPORARILY_INACTIVE` SDK is connected to OneAgent, but capturing is disabled.
+It is good practice to skip creating SDK transactions to save resources.
+The SDK state should be checked regularly as it may change at every point in time.
-- `PERMANENTLY_INACTIVE` SDK isn't connected to agent.
-So it will never capture data.
-This SDK state will never change in current JVM life time.
-It is good practice to never call any SDK api and safe CPU time therefore.
+- `PERMANENTLY_INACTIVE` SDK isn't connected to OneAgent, so it will never capture data.
+This SDK state will never change during the lifetime of the process.
+It is good practice to never call any SDK API to save resources.

 #### Set callbacks for logging